fifthidea/sub/README.md

 These credentials are used by Telethon to access Telegram.

 ---

-## 🚀 Automatic Workflow

-Each scheduled GitHub Actions run performs the following steps:

-1. Connects to Telegram.
-2. Reads the configured channels.
-3. Extracts supported proxy configs.
-4. Deduplicates configs within each channel.
-5. Generates a subscription file for each channel.
-6. Merges all channels.
-7. Deduplicates the merged list.
-8. Generates `sub.txt`.
-9. Generates `stats.json`.
-10. Commits and pushes the updated files automatically.

----

 ## ⚠️ Disclaimer

 This project **does not verify** whether a proxy is reachable or functional.
 Connectivity depends on many factors such as geographic location, ISP, routing, censorship, and network conditions.
 Therefore, this repository only aggregates publicly available Telegram configs, performs normalization and deduplication, and republishes them as subscription files.